Couples Therapy – Marriage Counseling

 What Stops you from Taking Steps to Repair Your Relationship?

 “My partner refuses to attend.” . . .
-As I stated, regardless of what your partner chooses—living in conflict and/or detachment, should not an option.
+As I stated, regardless of what your partner chooses—living in conflict and/or detachment, should not be an option.
 Unfortunately for many it often is.
 Feeling helpless and powerless to achieve any movement towards growth is not uncommon since the dance of intimacy takes two.
 Addressing the issues alone can often get you out of the impasse you are in.

 “We have tried mediation, why would this work?” . . .
 Couples therapy is not mediation.
 It is not a place to attend to ensure that you are wrong and your partner is right, despite your list of established grievances.
 Nevertheless, it is a place to really listen to your partner’s pain and be heard.
 Healing the attachment bond is a critical pre-requisite to having a healthy relationship.